6 STEPS TO PREPARING A SUSTAINABILITY REPORT

 2.1.
 Brief overview of the key frameworks and standards for sustainability reporting

-Some frameworks are mandatory (for example, requirements or expectations on non-financial reporting issued by governing bodies, such as national governments, financial regulators and stock exchanges) and require organizations to report on sustainability performance.
-Yet, most frameworks are non-mandatory, but are encouraged for organizations to better report on their sustainability performance.
+Some frameworks are mandatory (for example, requirements or expectations on non-financial reporting issued by governing bodies, such as national governments, financial regulators and stock exchanges).
+The require organizations to report on sustainability performance, yet most frameworks are not mandatory, but still encouraged for organizations to better report on their sustainability performance.

 - The European Directive on non-financial and diversity disclosures